 In the high and dry Colorado climate, many homeowners in the past have preferred to use an evaporative cooler.
-At Lakeside Heating and Cooling our expert technicians install, service and repair air conditioners, which are superior to evaporative coolers.
+At Lakeside Heating and Cooling our expert technicians offer air conditioning installation in Denver and air conditioning repair in Denver, because air conditioners are superior to evaporative coolers.
 They keep you cooler and don’t need as much upkeep.

 An evaporative cooler, sometimes called a “swamp cooler,” reduces your home’s temperature by drawing air through specialized pads.
 As the air passes through the damp pads, its temperature decreases.
 Then, the system distributes this air into your home.